Emmascobar/BankSystemAPI/README.md

 - Java / Spring / SpringBoot : to write the API code by using the libraries provided by both frameworks.
 - Unit testing : to test the functionality of all repository routes and controllers.
 - JPA: to map and relate the API with the database.
-## Structure Diagram of API:
+## API Structure Diagram:
 - https://drive.google.com/file/d/1VZFj1-qXqRPVK6rS_7EtEFxR-0ZRpk5_/view?usp=share_link
 ## Information for Devs:
 - The API code is writing with the naming conventions, we use PascalCase for the name of Models, and their homonyms in SQL with snake_case.
 It is suggested that subsequent modifications follow the same convention to keep clean the project.
-- Each method that calls a setter is accompanied by its proper explanation and implementation details in a previous comment.
-The JSON file attached at the following link provides the raw data to more easily access, check, and modify route on Postman body. (https://drive.google.com/file/d/10NCLJN8WaWKpbKv1mjc2stysk71kzolZ/view?usp=share_link)
+- Each method that calls a setter is accompanied by a comment with details about your implementation.
+The JSON file attached at the following link provides the raw data for a easily access, check, and modify routes on Postman body. (https://drive.google.com/file/d/10NCLJN8WaWKpbKv1mjc2stysk71kzolZ/view?usp=share_link)
 ## App done by:
 - [Emmanuel Escobar](https://github.com/Emmascobar)